-Children’s book author Caldric Blackwell first realized he loved reading when he read about a bunch of people (with single-syllable names) and their pets (also with single-syllable names) in kindergarten.
+Children’s book author Caldric Blackwell first realized he loved reading when he read about a bunch of people (with single-syllable names) and their pets (also with single-syllable names) while reading kid’s literature in elementary school.
 From that point on, he was nearly inseparable from books.

-Blackwell’s debut work is an adventure-filled early chapter book, titled The Enchanted River Race, which follows a team of children as they compete in a river race.
+Blackwell’s debut kid’s literature offering is an adventure-filled early chapter book, titled The Enchanted River Race, which follows a team of children as they compete in a river race.
 His next release is the beautifully illustrated picture book The Boy Who Couldn’t Cry Wolf, which revolves around a young werewolf who is self-conscious about his inability to howl.

 Children’s book author Caldric Blackwell’s most recent contribution to kid’s literature is the two-part Young Alchemist series, which is targeted at a middle grade audience.
 The first book in the series, The Missing Alchemist, follows alchemy student Craig Pike and clever archer Audrey Clife as they travel across mysterious lands and battle other-worldly creatures in a quest to rescue a famous alchemist.
 The second book in the series, The Sacred Artifact, centers on Craig’s attempt to uncover the secrets of a mysterious artifact, which entails journeying to the birthplace of alchemy to seek the advice of a mysterious, ancient alchemist.

 When he’s not working on kid’s literature, children’s book author Caldric Blackwell enjoys hiking, gardening, and playing bass and guitar.
 He currently resides in Southern California.